 Only 3 simple ingredients are needed to make this gur makhana recipe.

 - Makhana: Plain phool makhana (lotus seeds) is used.
 Makhanas are easily available in Indian grocery stores.
-Even though the package says roasted makhana, I highly recommend to pre-roast before using them.
+Even though the package says roasted makhana, I highly recommend pre-roasting them before using them.

-Heat ghee in a pan or kadai, add 1 cup of Makhana, and dry roast them on very low heat for 4-5 minutes until they are crisp.
-Keep stirring them in between so that Makhana doesn't burn.
+Heat 1 teaspoon ghee in a heavy-bottom pan or kadai, add 1 cup of Makhana, and dry roast them on very low heat for 4-5 minutes until crisp.
+Keep stirring them in between so that the Makhana doesn't burn.

-To check if they are correctly roasted, take one Makhana in hand and crush it.
+To check if they are correctly roasted, take one makhana in hand and crush it.
 If it breaks nicely with a crunching sound, that means they are done perfectly.
-Now transfer makhanas to a plate and let them cool.
+Now transfer the makhanas to a plate and let them cool.

-Then add the remaining one teaspoon of ghee and powdered jaggery to the same pan.
+Then, add the remaining 1 teaspoon of ghee and ¼ cup of powdered jaggery to the same pan.

-Heat it in the medium-low flame until jaggery starts to melt and it bubble's up nicely.
+Heat it in the medium-low flame until the jaggery melts and bubbles up.
+If you cook caramelized jaggery for too long, it can crystallize.

-Switch off the flame immediately and add in roasted phool makhana at this stage.
-Then mix it gently.
+Switch off the flame and add roasted phool makhana immediately at this stage.
+Then, mix it gently.
 Keep stirring continuously until the jaggery is well coated with makhana.

 Variations